ExitAdviser is an FSBO (For Sale by Owner) platform that is specifically designed to help you to plan, prepare, and market your business for sale.

 This is made more likely by following the 4 stages we have set up as part of the ExitAdviser strategy in order to prepare your business for sale and fast-track the deal-making process.

 The one-off fee includes access to all ExitAdviser's premium online resources.
-This includes online tools, your business-for-sale listing, a prepared advertising campaign on Google Search platform (mobile and desktop), downloadable templates and sample legal forms, access to nearby advisors, how-to guides, email support, and more (we will keep adding more service items).
-Check out the pricing page for the most recent information.
+This includes online tools, your featured business-for-sale listing on the Marketplace, a prepared advertising campaign on Google Search (mobile and desktop), document templates and legal forms, access to nearby advisors, how-to guides, email support by your Account Manager at ExitAdviser, and more (we will keep adding more service items).
+Check out the pricing page for the full list of features.

 Business brokers provide a valuable service for owners/sellers; however, there is a charge, which is often up to 10% of the selling price.
 A smart broker will evaluate whether it's worth their while to spend time on a business of relatively low value, say with an asking price of less than $500,000.
 In this situation, ExitAdviser offers you an alternative, DIY approach.